On National Mesothelioma Awareness Day, We Remember Those Who Lost Their Lives to Mesothelioma, and Continue to Fight Against Asbestos Exposure

 While progress has been made to limit asbestos use, the fight is not yet over.
 Although, regulation on the use of asbestos was enacted in the 1970s, the deadly mineral is still not banned in the U.S. In fact, 55 countries have completely banned the use of asbestos.
 Canada’s asbestos ban will go into effect by next year, but at the moment, the U.S. has no plans to do the same.

 Even though the asbestos industry is heavily regulated in the U.S., asbestos exposure is still occurring through asbestos put in place decades ago, which can be released into the air during construction.
-“Over time, asbestos containing products dry out and become brittle,” explains David Bricker, partner with Waters Kraus & Paul, mesothelioma lawyers in Los Angeles.
+“Over time, asbestos containing products dry out and become brittle,” explains Peter Kraus, partner with Waters Kraus & Paul, mesothelioma lawyers in Los Angeles.
 “When the products are disturbed during demolition or remodeling, asbestos fibers are released into the air, posing a danger to those nearby.”

 In honor of those who have lost their lives to pleural mesothelioma and other diseases caused by asbestos exposure, we must continue to fight for an outright ban of asbestos.
 No amount of asbestos exposure is safe, so we must completely eliminate all asbestos use in our country to end the cycle of asbestos exposure and death.